Estate Planning, Wills, & Trusts

 Conclusion

-Consequently, people who have estates in excess of $184,500 or have real property in excess of $61,500 should consider a revocable trust instead of a will.
+Consequently, people who have estates in excess of $208,850 or have a personal residence in excess of $750,000, should consider a revocable trust instead of a will.
 A trust will prevent a lengthy and costly court procedure, as well as secure your property in an entity that will survive your death.
-At the Corman Law Offices, we have over 40 years of experience in estate planning and are happy to sit down with you and discuss what might work for you.
+At the Corman Law Offices, we have over 45 years of experience in estate planning and are happy to sit down with you and discuss what might work for you.

 Our Service Area Includes the Below Cities and Surrounding Areas: